Description of Ukraine

 The Description of Ukraine, in its original French title Description d'Ukranie (Note: Its full title in early modern French is Description d'Ukranie, qvi sont plvsievrs Prouinces du Royaume de Pologne, Contenvës depvis les confins de la Moscouie, iusques aux limites de la Transilvanie.
 Ensemble levrs moevrs, facons de viures, & de faire la Guerre.
 Par le Sieur de Beavplan.
 A Roüen, Chez Iacqves Cailloüé, dans la Cour du Palais).) («Опис України»), is a book written by the French engineer and military cartographer Guillaume Le Vasseur de Beauplan, who served the Polish king Władysław IV Vasa from the early 1630s to 1648.

 The original 1651 edition of the book covered the city of Kiev, the Cossacks (in two chapters), Ukraine's nobility and its peasants, other cities and environs of the region, the peninsula of Crimea and the Crimean Tatars.
-Also depicted were the local customs, medicine, and fauna The revised and expanded edition of 1660 additionally covered the climate of Ukraine and the Easter celebrations in the region.
+Also depicted were the local customs, medicine, and fauna.
+The revised and expanded edition of 1660 additionally covered the climate of Ukraine and the Easter celebrations in the region.
 Also included was an expanded description of Poland, with an emphasis on the Polish nobility and the Polish military equipment.
 The revised edition was dedicated to John II Casimir Vasa.
 At least 26 editions of the book (in at least nine different languages) were published from 1651 to 1981.

 The importance of this work lies in the discovery of Ukrainian lands, their identity and history for science and the general public in Europe.
 For the first time, Guillaume de Beauplan described Ukrainian life, as well as the life of the ordinary population of the Polish–Lithuanian Commonwealth.
 Beauplan presented the Cossacks as a phenomenon of the revival of chivalry in the Ukrainian lands, in contrast to the Polish propaganda of the time.

 History of writing and publishing

 Beauplan's background

-Starting a new service in the southeastern provinces of the Polish–Lithuanian Commonwealth as a military engineer, Beauplan was engaged in the construction and reconstruction of fortresses and fortifications, the foundation of new cities, and constantly studied and mapped the surrounding areas.
+Starting a new service in the Polish Crown Army as a military engineer, Beauplan was engaged in the construction and reconstruction of fortifications, and the foundation of new cities in the south-south-eastern of Poland, and constantly studied and mapped the surrounding areas.
 A successful start and a number of merits in the service of the Polish king could not go unnoticed.
 On 8 March 1637, Beauplan became a courtier of King Władysław IV.
 On 10 March 1645, he received the royal privilege to publish his maps, and before that he was promoted to the rank of captain of the artillery.